Crime List | Statute of Limitation | Title 42 License and Driving Penalties

 Internet Luring of a Child – Laws in Colorado

-Penalties for internet luring of a child: Could include up to 3 years in prison, and a fine of up to $100,000.
+Penalties for internet luring of a child: Class 5 felony, could include up to 1-3 years in prison, and a fine of up to $100,000.

-But, if you intended to meet with the child for sexual gratification, the penalties could include up to 6 years in prison, and a fine of up to $500,000.
+But, if you intended to meet with the child for sexual gratification, the penalties could include between 2-6 years in prison, and a fine of up to $500,000.

 If you are found guilty of this offense, you will be considered a Colorado sex offender and will have to register with the Colorado sex offender registry.